Stronger together -

 doing more for our communities.

 The Oregon Non-Profit Hospice Alliance (ONHA) recently made its debut as an organization that will sustain and grown community-based hospice agencies in support of seriously ill Oregonians and their families.
-Klamath Hospice and Palliative Care is one of four founding community hospices joining forces, along with Care Partners Hospice & Palliative Care in Portland; Lumina Hospice & Palliative Care in Corvallis; and Hospice of Redmond in Redmond.
+Klamath Hospice and Palliative Care is one of four founding community hospices joining forces, along with Care Partners Hospice & Palliative Care in Portland; and Lumina Hospice & Palliative Care in Corvallis.

 What is a community-based, nonprofit hospice?